+As indicated in the chart above, the applied business majors have been declining, thus indicating a decline in interest.
+This can be assumed to be due to a weak brand and/or brand management.
+An even more rapidly declining is the amount of potential business majors being accepted into Saint Mary’s.
+Also though this might not be directly correlated to the Business Administration Department, it can be assumed that the caliber of students indicated interest in a business degree might not be comparable to other students of different majors.
+Again, this refers back to the brand reputitation and message; if the Department’s message is centered around the excellent quality of students, it will eventually be reflected in the student body of business majors.

 Our California State University main competitor is Sonoma State.
 The University of California at Davis is our competition at the UC level, and our main competitor among private universities is Santa Clara University.
 Knowing this basic information can help us evaluate our competitor’s strengths and weakness and focus on differentiating ourselves from them.
+Based on our competitor’s SWOT analysis, the Department can focus on possible solutions to fit other students who are interested in the competitor’s schools.

 A few other articles were used to use as support evidence for the Department to move toward new means for social media.
 Attached pages will display some of these documents.